sturnberg/OCS-Docs/Content_Portal/Documentation/Identity/Identity_Secret.md

 Internal server error.
 ***

-## `Add Client Credential Client Secret`
+## `Add client credential client secret`

 Add a new Secret to a Client Credential Client.
 A Client can have a maximum of 10 secrets.
 We advise against creating secrets that do not expire.

 ### Request